I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 How I tested it

 There were almost too many ways to test the Pet Hair Eraser in my house.
-Between my ginger tabby (whose fur shows up on both light and dark surfaces) and my own long, dark strands, this place is pretty much always covered in hair, especially during the summertime.
+Between my ginger tabby (whose fur shows up on both light and dark surfaces) and my own long, dark strands, this place is always covered in hair, especially during the summertime.
 So I took the Pet Hair Eraser to every surface and area I could, including the:

-- Litter box area
+- Litter box (or in my case, Litter Robot) area

 - Couch cushions